zekeriyasari/Causal.jl/docs/src/manual/connections/link.md

 ```@repl link_writing_ex_1
 l.buffer.data
 ```
-When ever the bound task to the `l` is runnable, the data can be written to `l`.
+Whenever the bound task to the `l` is runnable, the data can be written to `l`.
 That is, the data length that can be written to `l` is not limited by the buffer length of `l`.
-But, beware that the `buffer` of `Links`s are `Cyclic`.
+But, beware that the `buffer` of `Link`s is `Cyclic`.
 That means, when the `buffer` is full, its data is overwritten.
 ```@repl link_writing_ex_1
 l = Link(5)
 t = @async reader(l)